 Other ways to pay off federal student loans

-Refinancing to a new, lower-rate loan is a common strategy borrowers use to pay off their student debt sooner.
+Refinancing to a new, lower-rate loan is a popular way for borrowers to pay off their student debt faster.
 But there are other ways to pay down federal student loans as well.

 - Student loan forgiveness: Depending on your situation, you might qualify for full or partial forgiveness of your federal student loan debt.
-The programs aren’t necessarily easy to navigate, but they can save some borrowers thousands of dollars.
+You have to meet certain criteria to qualify for loan forgiveness, but you could save thousands of dollars on your loans.

-- Autopay discounts: Many student loan servicers will give you a small discount each month when you sign up for automatic payments.
+- Autopay discounts: All federal student loan servicers will give you a 0.25 percent discount each month when you sign up for automatic payments.
 If you apply the savings toward extra payments, that small discount can add up over time and help you eliminate your student debt a little faster.

-- Employer student loan assistance: Some employers offer student loan assistance as an employee benefit.
-If you’re looking for a new job, keep your eyes open for such offers or see if you can negotiate student loan assistance as a part of your new benefits package.
+- Employer student loan assistance: Some companies offer student loan assistance as an employee benefit.
+If you’re job hunting, look for positions that offer this benefit or see if you can negotiate student loan assistance as part of your new benefits package.

 - State repayment assistance: Some places, like Maine and parts of Iowa, will pay a portion of your student loans if you move there.
 While you’ll have to meet specific eligibility requirements, you could knock out a significant portion of your debt.